BlakeDarrow/DarrowRecipes/source/index.rst

 Introduction
 #########################

-DarrowTools is a free and open source library of addons developed for Blender 2.8+, written and maintained by `BlakeDarrow`_.
-Addon features include promptless FBX exporting, circular arrays, and much more!
+DarrowTools is a free and open source library containing custom tools I have created for my workflow.
+Currently released tool features include: easy FBX exporting, circular arrays, outliner sorting, collections by type, and much more!
+All Blender addons are written for versions above 2.80+ and are free forever.
+Written and maintained by `BlakeDarrow`_.

 .. _BlakeDarrow: https://linktr.ee/blakedarrow